-Prerequisites: MATH 260 and MADM 320.
+Prerequisites MADM 320 or consent of the department.
 The study of compensation administration in public and private organizations; administration of total compensation systems with emphasis on determinants of general wage and salary levels and structures, examination of wage surveys, incentive systems, profit sharing, wage criteria, and job evaluation.
 Three hours of lecture.